Ex-Philadelphia official picked for key elections post

 In 2020, Schmidt became the face of Philadelphia’s protracted vote count when Trump and his campaign repeatedly claimed that “bad things happen in Philadelphia” and spread lies to sow doubt about the legitimacy of the election in the heavily Democratic city.

+No lawsuit, prosecutor or election worker has produced evidence of widespread fraud in Philadelphia’s 2020 election.

-In the wake of the election, Schmidt testified in front of a U.S. Senate committee and the congressional committee investigating the Jan.
+In the wake of the election, Schmidt testified in front of a U.S. Senate committee and the congressional committee that investigated the Jan.
 6, 2021, attack on the U.S. Capitol.

 He has since become a prominent critic of what he has called the “vicious cycle” of conspiracy theorists and politicians who spread lies about elections.